-La ı 4. ndscaping, Seating and Accessib For all the items below, indicate they have art or decorative elem if they are found onents, such as mos aics, painted desig gns or sculptures.
+4. For all the items below, indicate if they are found on the block and whether or not they have art or decorative elements, such as mosaics, painted designs or sculptures.

 Found on block?
+Enhanced with art or decorative Does not have art or decorative

+Yes elements elements

+Trees and landscaping

+Benches, tables, and/or public seating

+Sheltered areas for walking or sitting

+Clear signage in appropriate languages for the buildings and spaces on the block

+Parking

-Yes Enhanced with art or decorative elements Does not have art or decorative elements - Trees and landscaping Benches, tables, and/or public seating Sheltered areas for walking or sitting Clear signage in appropriate languages for the buildings and spaces on the block Parking Crosswalks, pedestrian bridges, trails or other areas specified for walking 5.
-Please use this space for notes a elements. about any of these items and the art istic or decorative
+Crosswalks, pedestrian bridges, trails or other areas specified for walking

+5. Please use this space for notes about any of these items and the artistic or decorative elements.